jamespearse80/ICRC-Modern-Cloud-Apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

     ![On the Database connection strings blade, ADO.NET tab, the connection string is circled.](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image60.png "Database connection strings blade")

-14. On the SQL database blade in the Essentials section,, click the SQL Database Server name link
+14. On the SQL database blade in the Essentials section,, click the SQL Database Server name link.

     ![On the SQL database blade in the Essentials section, the Server name (contososqlserver2.database.windows.net) link is circled.](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image61.png "SQL database blade, Essentials section")